 - The bias remains bullish as long as it stays above the uptrend line.

-- The US inflation could bring sharp movements today.
+- The US data could bring high action later today.

 Looking to trade forex now?
 Invest at eToro!